syl20bnr/spacemacs-elpa-mirror/melpa/symbol-overlay-readme.txt

 `symbol-overlay-jump-prev'
 Switch to the closest symbol highlighted nearby:
 `symbol-overlay-switch-forward' & `symbol-overlay-switch-backward'
-Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all' Copy symbol at point: `symbol-overlay-save-symbol' Toggle overlays to be showed in buffer or only in scope:
+Minor mode for auto-highlighting symbol at point: `symbol-overlay-mode' Remove all highlighted symbols in the buffer: `symbol-overlay-remove-all' Copy symbol at point: `symbol-overlay-save-symbol' Toggle overlays to be showed in buffer or only in scope: